 Program Overview

-Students in the Denturism program are educated within the guidelines of the Denturist’s scope of practice.
+George Brown Polytechnic’s Denturism program will educate you within the guidelines of the denturist’s scope of practice.
 This includes assessment, treatment planning, design, fabrication and maintenance of various dental prostheses and oral devices.

 Full Description